 The term stole today is usually used to describe a formal or evening shawl, made of an elegant fabric, often not as wide as a shawl, but long enough to drape around the body.
 Stoles usually are not fringed.

 The word stole is also used to describe a wide decorative sash that is draped over the shoulders as in a graduation stole or a liturgical stole.

 A sheer silk evening stole adds elegance to a formal outfit.

-is a modern term which is used to define scarves, shawls and stoles.
-It's not terribly descriptive because of its loose definition, but, it is a word that many people use nowadays.
+Is a modern term which is used to define everything: scarves, shawls and stoles.
+It's not a terribly descriptive word because of its loose definition, but, it is a word that many people use nowadays.

-can be thin, long and rectangular: think of a typical winter wool scarf that you wrap around your neck.
-It can also be square: think of a ladies classic silk scarf.
+Can be thin, long and rectangular: think of a typical winter wool scarf that you wrap around your neck.
+It can also be square: think of a ladies classic silk scarf or foulard.

 In other words, the term is usually used to describe a fabric item that can be wrapped or tied around your neck for warmth and or style.